Is mold affecting you?

 your body may be asking for support.

-5 - 8 You’re not imagining this.
+5 - 8 You are not imagining this.

 Your symptoms strongly suggest